theupdateframework/taps/tap3.md

         {
           // We specify the name, keyids, and threshold of a single role allowed
           // to sign the following targets.
-          // Each role uses a filename based on its rolename.
           <b>"name"</b>: <b>ROLENAME-1</b>,
           "keyids": [KEYID-1],
           "threshold": THRESHOLD-1,